Jill Duggar Could Possibly Be Pregnant With Third Child, Pickle Sharing Between Brothers Leads To Baby Talk

-It is all about pickles and babies in a new video that Jill Duggar (Dillard) posted on the Dillard Family website.
+It is all about pickles and babies in a new video that Jill Duggar (Dillard) posted on the Dillard family website.
 Amidst all of the controversy surrounding Derick Dillard’s latest social media postings, his wife has been sharing plenty of photos and videos of their family.
 She posted a cute video of their two sons, Israel and Sam, sharing a pickle together.
 This is Samuel’s very first experience with the sourness of a dill pickle.
 However, according to In Touch Weekly, it is the end of the video when the older Dillard boy mentions having another baby that causes eyebrows to be raised.

 This will get many Duggar fans excited at the thought of Jill being pregnant with her third child.
 But wait a minute.
 Did Israel really leak that she is expecting?
 Not exactly.
 While it may have been their subtle way of announcing that Jill and Derick are expecting baby number three, it could be that this is just wishful thinking on Izzie’s part.

-The three-year-old looks like he enjoys the company of his little brother.
+The 3-year-old looks like he enjoys the company of his little brother.
 He was happy to share his pickle with Sam who was sitting in his seat.
 The Duggar family all love their pickles, so it is a family tradition for them to break in their babies to the taste of the sourness.
-In the video, you can hear Jill urging her son to share with his nine-month-old brother, and he does several times without hesitation.
+In the video, you can hear Jill urging her son to share with his 9-month-old brother, and he does several times without hesitation.

-Towards the end of the video, Israel hinted about another baby.
+Toward the end of the video, Israel hinted about another baby.
 It’s a little hard to understand exactly what he said in the beginning.
-It sounds like he says, “They said we’re going to have another baby.”
+It sounds like he says, “they said we’re going to have another baby.”
 Jill sounded surprised when he said that.
 After he repeated himself, she was heard saying, “Another baby?
 What?”
 That was when the video clip ended.

 April 2018 Family Pictures and Videos https://t.co/T0lKGYgocj pic.twitter.com/h7KKu6cOmh